 This site is meant to be a central source of information for all working in the Visual Impairment arena, who need to understand some of the basics in setting up today’s Smart Phones, Tablets and Computers.

-As of May 2019 a brand new page has been added focusing on Creativity, please go to SI Creativity Gallery page for more information.
+Spring 2019: a new page has been added focusing on Creativity, please go to SI Creativity Gallery page for more information.